Glass-tiger-76/Indian-vehicle-detection/README.md

 This suggests the ceiling here is a labelling/data problem rather than a capacity problem: more instances of the confusable classes would help more than a larger backbone.

+These were clearly demonstrated by the Annotated example below

 ## Limitations

 - Validated only on IRUVD's distribution.
 Performance on other camera angles, lighting, or regions is unmeasured.